Stenka Razin: Other issues

+In 1965, the Red Army Choir, with the soloist Leonid Kharitonov, performed the Russian folk song "The Cliff", which praises Razin for being the only man that was able to climb up to the top of the horrible cliff.

 Beside that, Razin was glorified in the Soviet drama film of 1939 directed by Ivan Pravov and Olga Preobrazhenskaya.

+In 1972 Monument to Stepan Razin has been installed in Rostov-on-Don.

 One of his atamans, Alena Arzamasskaia, was a former nun.

 Razin is the subject of the Landmark book "Chief of the Cossacks".